How to Wire a Hot Tub: Wire Size, GFCI, and Disconnects

 Ensuring the hot tub receives adequate voltage is critical for the longevity and performance of its components.
 A significant voltage drop can cause motors to overheat and fail.
 For a 4-wire feeder (L1, L2, N, G), you should perform a voltage drop calculation if the feeder length is substantial (e.g., over 100 feet).
 Follow these steps:

-- Identify Key Variables: Find the Circular Mils (CMA) for your conductor from NEC Chapter 9, Table 8.
-For 6 AWG copper wire, the CMA is 26,240.
+- Identify Key Variables: Find the Circular Mils (CMA) for your conductor from the NEC conductor properties tables.
+For 6 AWG copper wire, the CMA commonly used in calculations is 26,240.
 Determine the load amperage (I), one-way distance in feet (L), and the ‘K’ constant for copper (approx. 12.9).

-- Apply the Formula: Use the voltage drop formula for a single-phase circuit: VD = (2 x K x I x L) / CMA.
+- Apply the Formula: Use the voltage drop formula for a single-phase circuit: VD = (2 × K × I × L) / CMA.

-- Verify Compliance: The NEC recommends a maximum voltage drop of 3% for a branch circuit.
-Since 3.07% exceeds this recommendation, you must upsize the conductor to 4 AWG to reduce voltage drop and ensure proper equipment performance.
+- Verify Compliance: NEC guidance recommends keeping branch‑circuit voltage drop near 3% for efficiency and motor performance.
+If the calculated drop exceeds your design target, upsize the conductor (for example to 4 AWG copper) to reduce voltage drop.

 From Service to Spa: The Complete Electrical Path